Traffic stop leads to arrest

-At approximately 12 a.m., July 29, Alondra R. Hernandez, 25, of Fremont was arrested on suspicion of driving with a revoked license following a traffic stop for speeding near Elk Lane and Deer Crossing, Fremont Police reported.
+At approximately 8:25 a.m., Aug.
+3, Deanne M. Ramirez, 34, of Fremont was arrested on suspicion of driving with a suspended license following a traffic stop for speeding in the 100 block of north Bell Street, Fremont Police reported.

 Support Local Journalism